With every Connhex plan you get:

 • once you bring a project in-house, it immediately becomes both an asset and a liability.
 You should compare the benefits of building it yourself with the costs of monitoring, maintaining and updating it.
 Do you have a dedicated team or do you need to build one?
 What's your core business and where are you subtracting resources from?

 Keep in mind the total cost of ownership: you'll need to code your solution, test it, validate it, monitor it, maintain it and support it.
+This is clearly just our perspective, and you’re welcome to challenge it!
 Look here for a detailed comparison between Connhex and custom projects.

 We've shared our reflections here.
 In a nutshell, we will never open-source something if we can’t do it properly: right now we are still a small team, focused on serving our customers as best as we can.
 The overhead involved in managing and supporting an open-source project would be at the expense of the level of service we are currently providing.